 What Researchers Did

-Researchers conducted a double-blind randomized controlled trial with 20 elite youth football players to assess if a single 1-hour hyperbaric oxygen therapy session improved recovery and performance after a 90-minute match compared to a placebo.
+Researchers conducted a double-blind randomised controlled trial with 20 elite youth football players to assess if a single 1-hour hyperbaric oxygen therapy session improved recovery and performance after a 90-minute match compared to a placebo.

 What They Found